 Dome Rock Trail is a 11.2 mile moderately trafficked loop trail located near Divide, Colorado that features beautiful wild flowers and is rated as difficult.
-The trail is primarily used for hiking, walking, nature trips, birding, and horses and is accessible from March until October.
+The trail is primarily used for hiking, walking, nature trips, birding, and horses and is best used from March until October.
 Horses are also able to use this trail.